CAWebPublishing/webpack/plugins/html/README.md

 ### Creating Entrypoints
 <code>npm run create-entrypoint</code> - This will generate a webpack entrypoint for each of the colorschemes in the ./src/styles/colorschemes directory.

-### Icon JSON
-<code>npm run generate-json</code> - This will generate an json file based on all the icons in the build/fonts/ directory.